• Skip to primary navigation

 cabbage-fennel-apple-slaw apples

 Slice, dice or do as I did, cut them into matchstick pieces to mimic the cabbage and fennel.
-I used my mandolin, but you could just thinly slice with a good sharp knife and then cut into matchstick pieces.
+I used my mandolin, but you could just thinly slice with a good sharp knife and then cut it into matchstick pieces.
 Any way you cut it, the flavor will be there, and that's what we are looking for.
 Flavor.

 Dressing, Fresh or Jarred?